lokimeyburg/lokimeyburg.github.io/_posts/2016-12-15-use-notebook-simple-method-correctly.md

 <!--more-->

 All of my notebook’s pages are numbered, and I always let the first four pages of my notebook be my Table of Contents.
-(I manually number my pages a little ahead every now and then).
+(I manually number my pages in big batches every now and then).
 I keep track of months in my Table of Contents so that I can quickly jump to a specific page number to find the beginning of that month.
 I also keep track of important notes like “ideas for new team structures" or “call with phone company about my order”.
 Basically, I put the page numbers of each month and other meaningful pages into my Table of Contents.
 It’s something I learned in cadets as the proper way to organize and use a notebook.

 That's it!
 Just track your page numbers and maintain a Table of Contents.
 It's "just enough process" (I really like that idea).